You Can Make a Difference – Become a New Mexico Ice Wolves Host Family

 The New Mexico Ice Wolves are seeking local families with a bit of extra room in their hearts and homes.

 Junior hockey cannot exist without the backbone of strong host families.
-Every season, young men between 16 and 20 years old will be moving to Albuquerque from all over the US, Canada and Europe to continue building on their dream of playing NCAA Division I hockey and even beyond.
-Host families provide a caring, supportive, family environment that becomes the “home away from home” for our young men.
-Hosting a player can be an exciting and rewarding experience that often leads to lifelong friendships between the player and his host family.
+Every season, young men between 17 and 20 years old move to Albuquerque from across the US, Canada and Europe to continue building on their dream of playing NCAA Division I hockey and even beyond.
+Host families provide a caring, supportive, safe family environment that becomes the “home away from home” for our young men.
+Hosting a player can be both an exciting and rewarding experience.

 Dear Albuquerque Hockey Families,

-We have asked Jerry Hancock to serve as our Host Family Coordinator and I am attaching some information and FAQ that we have.
-If you think you might be interested, please let Jerry or me know and we will start the process of gathering and sharing needed information.
+We have asked Greg Bronson and Tina Tomlin to serve as our Host Family Coordinators and I am attaching some information and FAQ that we have.
+If you think you might be interested, please contact Greg and Tina, and we will start the process of gathering and sharing needed information.

 Khartzell@nmicewolves.com